lfn-cnti/certification/README.md

 ## Get Involved

-Learn more on how to get involved by visiting the [CNTi Certification Wiki](https://wiki.lfnetworking.org/x/IAAxBw)
+Learn more on how to get involved by visiting the [CNTi Certification Wiki](https://wiki.lfnetworking.org/x/IAAxBw) and reading about ways to [contribute](https://github.com/lfn-cnti/cnti/blob/main/CONTRIBUTING.md) to CNTi.

 ## CNTi and Industry Events